KansasCityWomeninTechnology/cocktails-worksheets/docs/css/2-selectors/README.md

     ![](images/helloWorld1.png ":class=image-border")

-1. Your `<h1>` text should now display "Hello World" on your rendered page.
+2. Your `<h1>` text should now display "Hello World" on your rendered page.

     ![](images/helloWorld2.png ":class=image-border")

     > [!WARNING]
     > This only lasts until you refresh the page!
 If you want to make a lasting change you need to make the change to the code in your IDE.

-1. Refresh your page to see your text return to what you have in your code.
+3. Refresh your page to see the text return to what you have in your code.
 You can either keep your DevTools open or close them with the small x in the upper right corner of the DevTools.

     > [!INFO]
     > Element inspection comes in handy when you're trying to style your page too!